kolkhis/tech-notes/linux/tools/dd.md

 * `of=testfile`: The output file, which will be created and written to the disk.
 * `bs=1`: The block size is 1 gigabyte.
 Can adjust this to test different block sizes.
 * `count=1`: The number of blocks to write to the disk.
 In this case, just one.
+* `oflag=direct`: Set the output flag to `direct`.
-* `oflag=direct`: This bypasses caching to get a more accurate measure of the disk's write speed.
+    - This bypasses caching to get a more accurate measure of the disk's write speed.

 ### Testing Disk Read Speeds